appiapay/manta-python/README.rst

  $ make tests

 That will run the unit tests and the integration tests.
+Remember to always use it before committing.